42-AI/bootcamp_machine-learning/day00/day00.md

 ## General rules

-* The version of Python to use is 3.7, you can check the version of Python with the following command: `python -V`
+* The Python version to use is 3.7, you can check with the following command: `python -V`
-* The norm: during this bootcamp you will follow the Pep8 standards https://www.python.org/dev/peps/pep-0008/
+* The norm: during this bootcamp you will follow the [Pep8 standards](https://www.python.org/dev/peps/pep-0008/)
-* The function eval is never allowed.
+* The function `eval` is never allowed.
 * The exercises are ordered from the easiest to the hardest.
 * Your exercises are going to be evaluated by someone else, so make sure that your variable names and function names are appropriate and civil.
 * Your manual is the internet.
-* You can also ask questions in the dedicated channel in the 42 AI Slack: 42-ai.slack.com.
+* You can also ask questions in the `#bootcamps` channel in [42AI's Slack workspace](42-ai.slack.com).
-* If you find any issue or mistakes in the subject please create an issue on our dedicated repository on Github:  https://github.com/42-AI/bootcamp_machine-learning/issues.
+* If you find any issues or mistakes in this document, please create an issue on our [dedicated Github repository](https://github.com/42-AI/bootcamp_machine-learning/issues).

 ## Helper